delta-io/delta/PROTOCOL.md

   - e.g. replacing a table partitioned by `part_a INT` with partition spec `part_b INT` must be blocked
   - e.g. replacing a table partitioned by `part_a INT` with partition spec `part_a LONG` is allowed

-# Timestamp without timezone (TimestampNTZ)
+# Timestamp without timezone (TimestampNtz)
 This feature introduces a new data type to support timestamps without timezone information.
 For example: `1970-01-01 00:00:00`, or `1970-01-01 00:00:00.123456`.
 The serialization method is described in Sections [Partition Value Serialization](#partition-value-serialization) and [Schema Serialization Format](#schema-serialization-format).

-Enablement:
+To support this feature:
-- To have a column of TimestampNTZ type in a table, the table must have Reader Version 3 and Writer Version 7.
-A feature name `timestampNTZ` must exist in the table's `readerFeatures` and `writerFeatures`.
+- To have a column of TimestampNtz type in a table, the table must have Reader Version 3 and Writer Version 7.
+A feature name `timestampNtz` must exist in the table's `readerFeatures` and `writerFeatures`.

 # V2 Checkpoint Table Feature
-Enablement:
+To support this feature:
-- To enable [V2 Checkpoints](#v2-spec) on a table, the table must have Reader Version 3 and Writer Version 7.
+- To add [V2 Checkpoints](#v2-spec) support to a table, the table must have Reader Version 3 and Writer Version 7.
 A feature name `v2Checkpoint` must exist in the table's `readerFeatures` and `writerFeatures`.

-When enabled:
+When supported:
 - A table could use [uuid-named](#uuid-named-checkpoint) [V2 spec Checkpoints](#v2-spec) which must have [checkpoint metadata](#checkpoint-metadata) and may have [sidecar files](#sidecar-files) OR
 - A table could use [classic](#classic-checkpoint) checkpoints which can be follow [V1](#v1-spec) or [V2](#v2-spec) spec.
 - A table must not use [multi-part checkpoints](#multi-part-checkpoint)